-Growing up in a South Asian household, I've eaten a LOT of yogurt in my life, from my grandmother's homemade tangy dahi in India to store-bought Yoplait to artisan Greek varieties.
+Growing up in a South Asian household, I’ve eaten a LOT of yogurt in my life, from my grandmother’s homemade Indian dahi to store-bought Yoplait to artisan Greek varieties.
+As a true yogurt fiend, I can’t believe it took me so long to try making it from scratch.

 Ingredient Notes